ArpanC6/jenkins-oauth2-smtp-poc/README.md

 }
 ```

-The `OAuthTokenProvider` and `XOAuth2Authenticator` classes in this POC will be integrated directly into the email-ext-plugin, with the token acquisition delegated to the `entra-oauth-plugin` (as confirmed by maintainer Alex Earl [@slide] in [issue #1420](https://github.com/jenkinsci/email-ext-plugin/issues/1420)).
+The `OAuthTokenProvider` and `XOAuth2Authenticator` classes in this POC will be integrated directly into the email-ext-plugin, with token acquisition delegated to the `entra-oauth-plugin` (as confirmed by maintainer Alex Earl [@slide] in [issue #1420](https://github.com/jenkinsci/email-ext-plugin/issues/1420)).

 ---